 4) UX/UI in Games

 UI (User Interface) and UX (User Experience) are a necessary part of developing an engaging game.
 They determine the attractiveness of a game’s digital graphics and are an essential part of drawing in more users and providing them with an entertaining and aesthetically pleasing gaming experience.
-Games that are internationally known for their fantastic UI/UX make up some of the world’s most popular apps, such as Angry Birds, the Candy Crush Saga and Subway Surfers.
-Impressive advancements in UI and UX are expected to dazzle mobile gamers in 2020.
+Games that are internationally known for their fantastic UI/UX make up some of the world’s most popular apps, such as Angry Birds, Candy Crush Saga, and Subway Surfers.
+Impressive advancements in UI and UX are expected to dazzle mobile gamers in 2021.

 5) 5G Internet